MoldyMacaroniX/dashword.net/_src/posts/top-1-geometry-dash-extreme-demon-the-apocalyptic-trilogy-finished-after-over-7-years.md

 Does this sound familiar?
 Well, this has been done before in a level called Aftercatabath.

-The gameplay has all been buffed from Aftercatabath and lasts as long as Dimrain47's classic song *At The Speed of Light*, which is about 4 minutes long.
+The gameplay has all been buffed from Aftercatabath and lasts as just long as Dimrain47's classic song *At The Speed of Light*, which is about 4 minutes long.

 Speaking of the song, in The Apocalyptic Trilogy's preview, the song appears to be a heavy metal cover of *At The Speed of Light*.

-Popular YouTuber Aeon Air has expressed a bit of concern for the gameplay in the fact that it might be unbalanced due to the buffing, and I somewhat agree.
+Popular YouTuber [AeonAir](https://youtu.be/q20g_Wb3zEM?si=16jiMX_-XAX_P2BM) has [expressed a bit of concern](/posts/geometry-dash-top-1-extreme-demon-tidal-wave-critiqued-as-controversial-but-original/) for the gameplay in the fact that it might be unbalanced due to the buffing, and I somewhat agree.

 Still, there is a point to be made in that the levels The Apocalyptic Trilogy was based on (Cataclysm, Bloodbath, and Aftermath) are also unbalanced.

 The decoration in The Apocalyptic Trilogy is stunning.
 It's a change from other red extreme demons, as it has a pretty original theme with lava, fire, rocks and many skulls.
 This all looks very realistic, overall going for a magma cavern theme.

-Some parts have a more core red extreme demon theme and look a little more traditional, but they are well-made and don't stick out like a sore thumb.
-The decorators also added each detail to make each part look unique instead of just overdecorated it.
+Some parts have a more true red extreme demon theme and look a little more traditional, but they are well-made and don't stick out like a sore thumb.
+The decorators placed each detail to make each part look unique rather than to just overdecorated it.

 I will say that some parts weren't merged super well, but that is a small problem.
 There are other things I like, such as the fact that it is an XXL level and has coins.
 The last top one to do that was Plasma Pulse Finale.